Disclosure: We may get commissions for purchases made through links in this post.

 Why Filter Out Microplastics?

-The presence of microplastics in our water supply, in particular, is a growing concern since research suggests they may be detrimental to the environment, as well as human & animal health.
+The presence of microplastics in our water supply, in particular, is a growing concern, since research suggests they may be detrimental to the environment, as well as human & animal health.

-And whilst there’s still some debate about how harmful these tiny particles actually are at current levels, microplastic pollution is growing fast.
+And whilst there’s still a debate about how harmful these tiny particles actually are at current levels, microplastic pollution is growing fast.
 Studies on marine life have also shown micro plastics to damage cells, whilst other scientists believe digestive issues or inflammation may also be possible consequences of ingesting microplastics.

 So investing in a suitable water filter that tackles microplastics is a practical way to cut down levels of microplastics that may be in your drinking water.